 - If your child won’t eat, let him feel hungry.

 - If your child doesn’t complete her homework, let her fail the assignment.

 - If your child breaks a rule on the sporting field, he’ll have to take the penalty.

 These are important but hard lessons, and life is often a better and faster teacher than parents are.
 And you don’t have to be the unfair, bad guy.
-You can feel for them, but saying ‘I told you so’ puts you back in their bad books.
+You can feel for your children, but saying ‘I told you so’ will probably upset them.

 Sometimes you do need to step in to protect children from the natural consequences of behaviour.
-The consequence of dangerous behaviour could be serious injury, and the consequence of persistently avoiding schoolwork can be educational failure.
-Sometimes natural consequences can actually reward antisocial behaviour – for example, aggressive behaviour can be rewarded when a victim gives into a bully.
+The consequence of dangerous behaviour could be serious injury, and the consequence of persistently avoiding schoolwork can be not doing well at school.
+Sometimes natural consequences can actually reward antisocial behaviour – for example, a bully’s aggressive behaviour can be rewarded when a victim ‘gives in’.

-A ‘related consequence’ (sometimes called a ‘logical consequence’) is when parents impose a consequence that is related to the behaviour they wish to discourage.
+A ‘related consequence’ – sometimes called a ‘logical consequence’ – is when you impose a consequence that is related to the behaviour you want to discourage.
 For example:

-- If a child is mucking around and spills his drink, he must wipe it up.
+- If a child is being silly and spills her drink, she must wipe it up.

 - If a bike is left in the driveway, it gets put away for the rest of the afternoon.